PsyProtocol/psy-sdk/psy_compiler/docs/src/hello_world.md

 # Hello, World!

-This chapter walks you through creating your first [QED Smart Contract Language] program.
+This chapter walks you through creating your first [Psy Smart Contract Language] program.

 ## Creating a New Program